EARTH 2018 – Participants

 mage AT mbari.org

-Jennifer Magnusson—Jennifer has been the EARTH Webmaster since its inception in 2003, when she was an intern at MBARI.
-She has a background in marine science, education, and graphic design, and enjoys projects that incorporate all of these aspects.
-She has always loved the ocean and has lived in California, Maine, Alaska, Washington and British Columbia, has taught Oceanography on board a schooner in the Caribbean, and has participated in two research cruises in the mid-Atlantic ocean: as a graduate student on the R/V Knorr with the ROV JASON, and as the onboard education officer on the JOIDES Resolution.
+Jennifer Magnusson—I have been the EARTH Webmaster since its inception in 2003, when I was an intern at MBARI.
+I have a background in marine science, education, and graphic design, and enjoy projects that incorporate all of these aspects.
+I grew up on the southern California coast, and have a very special relationship with the ocean.
+I have taught Oceanography on board a schooner in the Caribbean, and have participated in two research cruises in the mid-Atlantic ocean: as a graduate student on the R/V Knorr with the ROV JASON, and as the onboard education officer on the JOIDES Resolution.
+I am passionate about marine science education and am an advocate of networking at the regional (NAME) and national level (NMEA)!

 earth AT mbari.org